 In the words of Fox Board Member, and Organ Task Force Chair, Andy McWhirter, “Those familiar with a Wurlitzer Theatre Organ’s range of sound and the ‘near perfect’ acoustics of the Fox Tucson Theatre are giddy with anticipation as we all wait for that first organist to sit down and perform on our Fox Tucson Theatre Mighty Wurlitzer! “

-When the Fox Tucson Theatre opened on April 11, 1930, an integral element of this and nearly every other ‘Movie Palace’ built in that era was the theatre pipe organ.
+When the Fox Tucson Theatre opened on April 11, 1930, an integral element of this and nearly every other ‘Movie Palace’ built in that era was the theater pipe organ.
 Invented by Robert Hope-Jones and originally named the Hope-Jones Unit Orchestra, this instrument was different from a church organ in that the modifications and electrified switch system permitted any combination of pipes and effects to be played at once.
 For the newly popular silent movies, one musician could create the sounds of a full orchestra, and a multitude of sound effects such as birds, pistol shots, a moving train, whistles, horse hooves, rain, and thunder.
 Hope-Jones collaborated with the successful organ producer Rudolph Wurlitzer to manufacture the Wurlitzer Hope-Jones Unit Orchestra later dubbed The Mighty Wurlitzer.
 Unfortunately, in the 1950’s the Fox Tucson Theatre’s original ‘Mighty Wurlitzer’ was sold for parts.
 However, in 2002 good fortune found its way back to the Fox in the form of Dr. Malin Dollinger.
 Midway through the Fox Theatre restoration, Dollinger generously donated his meticulously cared for, 1922 four-manual, 27 rank Wurlitzer organ, to the Foundation.

-Theatre organs were and still are, considered technological marvels.
+Theater organs were and still are, considered technological marvels.
 There is the console, pipes, thousands of moving parts, miles of electric wiring, and an enormous amount of pressurized air paths.
 At the Fox Tucson Theatre, the pipe chambers (3000 pipes) are behind the walls on both sides of the stage.
-Dollinger’s donated organ console–the part of the organ where the organist sits and plays the keyboard, stops, and peddles–will be positioned on an under-stage hydraulic lift (built in 2005 during the theatre restoration).
+Dollinger’s donated organ console–the part of the organ where the organist sits and plays the keyboard, stops, and peddles–will be positioned on an under-stage hydraulic lift (built in 2005 during the theater restoration).
 The organ is being restored by renowned restoration expert and President/Founder of Pipe Organ Artisans of Arizona, Inc., Grahame Davis.